Account

 What can you do if you feel your provider is biased?

 The healthcare industry still has significant bias hurdles to overcome, but patients can play a part in remedying these inequities.
 Sometimes, no matter what proactive steps you take, you may be a victim of implicit bias when seeking healthcare services.
-If this occurs, you may file a Complaint Letter with the healthcare provider.
+If this occurs, you may be able to file a complaint with your state's medical board.
+If your doctor or provider is employed by a hospital or medical group, you can also file a Complaint Letter with the group or hospital.

 If you received, or were injured as a result of substandard medical care, you may want to talk with a lawyer to understand your rights and options.

-If you have more questions about healthcare, health insurance, or medical documents, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have more questions about your rights when it comes to healthcare, health insurance, or need help with the related legal documents, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.